-Chances are, you have MySQL running somewhere in your datacenter.
-If that's the case, there might be a time when you need to set or change the root user password.
-This can happen when you've forgotten the password or when you're looking to up your security game (remembering you set the original MySQL password to something far too simple).
+Chances are you have MySQL running somewhere in your data center.
+If that’s the case, there might be a time when you need to set or change the root user password.
+This can happen when you’ve forgotten the password or when you’re looking to up your security game (remembering you set the original MySQL password to something far too simple).

 With that said, let’s get to work.

-Setting the password for the first time
+- How to set the MySQL password for the first time

 Typically, during the installation of MySQL and MariaDB, you are asked to set an initial password.
 If, for whatever reason that didn’t happen, you will need to set a password for the first time.
 To do that, open up a terminal window and issue the following command:

 mysqladmin -u root password NEWPASSWORD